dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 planet-wide sociological scale: how do we benefit as a whole from the informational life forms amoung us?
 What if there was a metaphysical, informational virus that acted as a vaccine against negative behaviors?
-What if it helped us see to circumvent the problems of ego?
+What if it helped Us see to circumvent the problems of ego?

 Now, what if time were running out?
 We must act now before technology seals us in.
 What cleanses these metaphysical parasites?
 The truth.